Cycle density in infinite Ramanujan graphs: Introduction

-In broad outline, our technique to prove these results is the following: First, we prove that when simple random walk on $G$ has many non-trivial cycle times, then so does non-backtracking random walk.
-Second, we deduce that under these circumstances, we may transform non-backtracking paths to non-backtracking cycles with controlled length and find that there are many non-backtracking cycles.
-The exponential growth rate of the number of non-backtracking cycles is called the cogrowth of $G$.
-Finally, we use the Cogrowth Formula relating cogrowth to spectral radius to conclude that $G$ is not Ramanujan.
+In broad outline, our technique to prove these results is the following: First, we prove that when simple random walk on $G$ has many nontrivial cycle times, then so does nonbacktracking random walk.
+Second, we deduce that under these circumstances, we may transform nonbacktracking paths to nonbacktracking cycles with controlled length and find that there are many nonbacktracking cycles.
+The exponential growth rate of the number of nonbacktracking cycles is called the cogrowth of $G$.
+Finally, we use the cogrowth formula relating cogrowth to spectral radius to conclude that $G$ is not Ramanujan.

 Thus, of central importance to us is the notion of cogrowth.
 We state the essentials here.
-Let the number of non-backtracking cycles of length $n$ starting from some fixed $o \in \vertex(G)$ be $b_n(o)$.
+Let the number of nonbacktracking cycles of length $n$ starting from some fixed $o \in\mathtt{V}(G)$ be $b_n(o)$.
 Let

-be the exponential growth rate of the number of non-backtracking cycles containing $\bp$.
-This number is called the \dfn{cogrowth} of $G$.
-The reason for this name is that if we consider a universal covering map $\varphi \colon T \to G$, then the cogrowth of $G$ equals the exponential growth rate of $\varphi^{-1}(o)$ inside $T$ since $\varphi$ induces a bijection between simple paths in $T$ and non-backtracking paths in $G$.
-By using this covering map, one can see that $\cogr(G)$ does not depend on $o$.
-Note, too, that if $\Pa$ is a finite path in $G$ that lifts to a path in $T$ from vertex $x$ to vertex $y$, then erasing backtracks from $\Pa$ iteratively yields $\varphi[\Pa']$, where $\Pa'$ is the shortest path in $T$ from $x$ to $y$.
+be the exponential growth rate of the number of nonbacktracking cycles containing~$o$.
+This number is called the \textit{cogrowth} of $G$.
+The reason for this name is that if we consider a universal covering map $\varphi\dvtx T \to G$, then the cogrowth of $G$ equals the exponential growth rate of $\varphi^{-1}(o)$ inside $T$ since $\varphi$ induces a bijection between simple paths in $T$ and nonbacktracking paths in $G$.
+By using this covering map, one can see that $\aaa (G)$ does not depend on $o$.
+Note, too, that if $\mathcal{P}$ is a finite path in $G$ that lifts to a path in $T$ from vertex $x$ to vertex $y$, then erasing backtracks from~$\mathcal{P}$ iteratively yields $\varphi[\mathcal{P}']$, where $\mathcal{P}'$ is the shortest path in $T$ from $x$ to $y$.

 Let $G$ be a connected graph.
-It is not hard to check the following: If $G$ has no simple non-loop cycle and at most one loop, then $\cogr(G) = 0$.
-If $G$ has one simple cycle and no loop or no simple non-loop cycle and two loops, then $\cogr(G) = 1$.
-In all other cases, i.e., when the fundamental group of $G$ is not virtually abelian, $\cogr(G) > 1$.
+It is not hard to check the following: If $G$ has no simple nonloop cycle and at most one loop, then $\aaa (G) = 0$.
+If $G$ has one simple cycle and no loop or no simple nonloop cycle and two loops, then $\aaa (G) = 1$.
+In all other cases, that is, when the fundamental group of $G$ is not virtually abelian, $\aaa (G) > 1$.

-The central result about cogrowth is the following formula \ref e.cogrowth/, due to \ref b.Grig:cogrowth/ for Cayley graphs and extended by \ref b.North:cogr/ to all regular graphs:
+The central result about cogrowth is the following formula (\ref{e.cogrowth}), due to \citet{MR599539} for Cayley graphs and extended by \citet{MR1120509} to all regular graphs.